Motala11/CICD/CI-CD_pipeline.md

 #### Job 2: Merging dev branch and main branch IF Job 1 is successful.
 Once Job 1 has passed the tests and we know it functions as intended, we will merge the dev branch with the main branch, which ensures there are no conflicts and the merge only occurs IF Job 1 is successful.
 #### Job 3: CD of deploying main branch to production.
+Job 3 initiates the Continuous Deployment (CD) phase by deploying the code from the main branch to production.
+It will push the code to the production environment, typically an EC2 instance.
+#### Job 4: Deploying the app with new code
+Job 4 automates the deployment of the app, so that the app will begin running once the job has been executed.